arcsysu/SYSU-ARCH/docs/LAB5.md

 > `Hint` you can simulate the modified code in GPGPU-SIM to validate the improvement of performance.

 {: .question}
-> What parameters do you think should be used to evaluate GEMM performance?
+> a.
+What parameters do you think should be used to evaluate GEMM performance?
 Why?
+(Try to look through the simulation output)